victorkich/CarRacer/README.md

 ## Objective
 <p align="justify">
-  <a>The objective of this project is to create a simple (and very poorly optimized) system to understand how the base of opengl works with c++ and c for 2D environment.</a>
+  <a>The objective of this project is to create a simple (and very poorly optimized) system to understand how the base of opengl works with c++ and c for 2D environment.
+This project have a simple neural network maded from scratch to compete against the user.</a>
 </p>